 The university generally grants credit for military education experiences as recommended by the American Council on Education's Guide to the Educational Experiences in the Armed Services.
 Students may request evaluation of credits earned through the Community College of the Air Force, Defense Language Institute, or military education.
-Any veteran receiving GI a Certificate of Completion from the Defense Language Institute and submit them to the school for review.
+Any veteran receiving GI Bill® benefits while attending Corban is required to obtain official copies of transcripts from all previously attended schools or a Certificate of Completion from the Defense Language Institute and submit them to the school for review.
 An official copy of the student's DD214, DD295, or an AARTS transcript is required for military education and occupational credits.